Maximinodotpy/articles/039 - Keyboard Shortcuts/_blog/article.md

 ---
 name: 'Keyboard Shortcuts'
 slug: 'keyboard-shortcuts'
-description: 'A list of Shortcuts I use in my Work with Computers, feel free to skim through it and maybe learn about new things in your favourite applications.'
+description: 'A list of Keyboard Shortcuts I use in my Work with Computers, feel free to skim through it and maybe learn about new things in your applications.'
-tags: ['shortcuts']
+tags: ['Shortcuts']
 category: 'general'
 status: 'publish'
 ---